quoll/raphael/README.md

 A Clojure library for parsing the Terse Triples Language: Turtle.

+This parser is in pure Clojure for portability.
+It also avoids parser tools, in an effort to parse large documents quickly.

 ## Usage

 Can't yet invoke a library API function from the command-line: